HaomingChen1998/Portfolio-Project/Learning Note/Excel Help/README.md

 2. Insert Slicer
 3. Choose what you want to filter by
 4. Go to Slicer Tab on the top right corner.

+# Freeze column (that is not the first column)
+1. Click on a cell from the second column after the column you want to free
+2. Click on "View" ribbon -> freeze panes -> freeze panes